minkiml/NFM/README.md

 <!-- There is a sub-folder for each task, under which you can find all task-specific codes, e.g., dataloaders, trainer, run scripts, etc.   -->

 ## Datasets
-Download datasets from below links and place them in location you want.
+Download datasets from below links.

+1. You can download all forecastubg datasets from [Autoformer](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy).

+2. For classification, running the experimental scripts (MFCC and raw) automaticall downloads the SpeechCommnad dataset and do necessary pre-process & formatting.

+3. For anomaly detection, all the used datasets can be downloaded from [Anomaly Transformer](https://drive.google.com/drive/folders/1gisthCoE-RrKJ0j3KPV7xiibhHWT9qRm).

-Then, specify the location in the run scripts (in each sub-folder)
+Create a seperate folder and save the downloaded datasets in the directory.
+Then, specify the location of datasets in the run scripts under each sub-folder.
+We examplify ones in ETTm1 and speechcommand run scripts.

 ## Training & evaluation
 We have separated run scrips and main ... for each task.